tk4100/Spronkler/README.md

 An LM317T and some caps.

 ***Note:*** There might be a noise problem here too.
 I'm assuming the issue with Pi restarts is heat in the LM317, but we might need some better noise suppression.
 Don't forget to check before spinning a new board.
+The [LMZ14201HTZ](https://www.digikey.com/product-detail/en/texas-instruments/LMZ14201HTZ-NOPB/LMZ14201HTZ-NOPBCT-ND/2533811) is pricey, but appeals to my laziness.

 # I/O
 An opto-isolated SSR across common and each sprinkler channel.
 Only a TVS diode is protecting the AC side of these, which